momandine/momandine.github.io/_drafts/2015-2-9-Python-Packaging-Disambiguated.md

 `module` - In Python, a single .py file is a module.
 This means that Python handles encapsulation without classes quite nicely.
 You can put some methods and constants into a file and whoop, there it is, a logically isolated bit of code.
 `package` - A collection of modules.
 The tricky thing is that it can either be an `import package`, which is module that contains other modules that you can `import`, or a `distribution package`, described by `distribution` below.
 In colloquial usage it seems to mean "a collection of Python code published as a unit".
 `distribution` - An archive with a version and all kinds of files necessary to make the code run.
 This term tends to be avoided to thwart confusion with Linux distros or larger software projects.
 `egg` - A packaging format of Python files with some metadata, introduced by the `setuptools` library, but gradually being phased out.
+It can be put direcly on the PYTHONPATH without unpacking, which is kind of nice.
 `wheel` - The new version of the egg.
 It has many purported benefits, like being more implementaton-agnostic.
 [More info](http://wheel.readthedocs.org/en/latest/story.html).
 About half of the most popular Python packages are now wheels on PyPI rather than eggs.
 [Citation](http://pythonwheels.com/).

 #A breif history of tools and what the implications of each are in terms of workflow
 The history of setuptools vs distutils is mildly interesting.
 Basically, distutils came first, but it lacked some really integral features.
 For example: uninstallation.
 Setuptools was written to be a superset of distutils, but inherited some of the same problems.
 According to [this](http://www.aosabook.org/en/packaging.html) enlightening but slightly soporific article from the Architecture of Open Source, one key issue is that the same code was written to take care of both publishing and installing Python packages.
+Everything goes though `setup.py`,

 Meanwhile, there is/was a also a fight between `easy_install` and `pip`. `easy_install`'s main virtues are that it always works as well as it can work, including on Windows. `pip` has a much richer feature set, like keeping track of requirements heirarchies and uninstallation, but is more finicky.